 Padang Padang is a popular spot for surfing, or you can just sip a fresh coconut and hang out on the white sand with the monkeys.

-More info: Padang Padang Beach
+Read More: Padang Padang Beach

-5. Thomas Beach
+5. Balangan Beach

-6. Suluban Beach
+7. Suluban Beach

 Suluban is a secluded beach with some caves and huge rocks to explore, but my favorite thing is the restaurant view.
 It’s an epic place to grab breakfast while exploring Uluwatu Bali.

 Read More: Suluban Beach

-7. Batu Jaran Hill
+8. Batu Jaran Hill

 This is a huge cliff near Uluwatu Temple, but there are no crowds and no safety fences to block your view of the waves crashing on the rocks below.
 It’s undoubtedly one of the best things to do near Uluwatu Temple!

-You can see the Uluwatu pagoda in the distance, and we even spotted a few sea turtles in the waves.
+You can see the Uluwatu pagoda in the distance, and we even spotted a few sea turtles swimming in the waves.
 It’s an incredibly photogenic spot that most tourists don’t seem to know about yet.

-More info: Batu Jaran Hill
+Read More: Batu Jaran Hill

-8. Karang Boma Cliff
+9. Karang Boma Cliff

 This is another steep cliff near Uluwatu, but it’s on the south side of the temple and requires a short walk from a separate parking area.

 It’s a great spot for sunset, and you should have the place mostly to yourself.
 We just discovered this viewpoint recently, but it’s one of our new favorite things to do in Uluwatu!

-9. Nunggalan Beach
+10. Nunggalan Beach

-More info: Nunggalan Beach
+Read More: Nunggalan Beach

-10. Melasti Beach
+11. Melasti Beach

-This is a developed beach at the bottom of a road carved into the tall limestone cliffs, giving it a stunning background.
+This is a highly developed beach with a road carved into the tall limestone cliffs, giving it a stunning background.

-It’s one of the more popular beaches in south Bali, and there’s even a neat photogenic Balinese style gate where you can take pictures.
+It’s becoming one of the most popular beaches in south Bali, and there’s even a photogenic Balinese style gate where you can take pictures.

-11. Green Bowl Beach
+12. Green Bowl Beach

-More info: Green Bowl Beach
+Read More: Green Bowl Beach

-12. Gunung Payung Beach
+13. Gunung Payung Beach

 This is a hidden beach overlooked by cliffs and a quiet Hindu temple.

-13. Dreamland Beach
+14. Dreamland Beach